virg0010/Looping-Lyrics/README.md

 The following requirements must be met in order to complete the assignment successfully:

 1. Clone this repository from GitHub. **Aside from this README file, there are NO starter files for this assignment.**
+2. Create a `index.html` file and a `script.js` file.
+The `index.html` file should contain a standard HTML5 structure and should add `script.js` using the `<script></script>` tag.
-2. Follow the instructions below to create the song lyrics for 3 songs.
+3. Follow the instructions below to create the song lyrics for 3 songs.
 All of the songs must be displayed in the browser's console.
 Loops, objects and arrays must be used effectively to limit repeating code.

 ### The Songs